dileep8417/group-chat-nodejs/Readme.md

 - **helpers**: Includes utility functions for validation, JWT creation, etc.
 - **constants**: Defines status codes used throughout the application.
 - **db**: Contains DB connection and SQL file.
+- **config.js**: To configure admin and test credentials.

+## Roles

+1. **Admin**
+   - Predefined user who has elevated privileges.
+   - Admin has the capability to add and edit users within the application.
+2. **Normal User**
+   - Normal Users are regular users added by Admin.
+   - These users have the ability to create, manage groups, and send messages within those groups.

 ## Installation